 So, as a continuation of last month’s article—how do you keep your adolescent safe when electronic communication and the Internet are so ubiquitous and important in kids’ lives today?

 - First and foremost, teach your child that his or her body is private and his or her own.
 Also, teach your child to respect his or her body.
 While you don’t want your child to be embarrassed by nudity or his or her body, you DO want your child to be in control of who sees it, touches it, gives it pleasure, or derives pleasure from it.
-We do a good job of this when it’s little kids we are trying to protect from predators, but we do a bad job of it when hormones kick in and parents want their kids to develop a healthy attitude about sex, or, more likely, are too embarrassed to talk about sex with their teens.
+We do a good job of this when it’s little kids we are trying to protect from predators, but we do a bad job of it when hormones kick in and parents want their kids to develop a healthy attitude about sex, or, more likely, are too embarrassed to talk about sex with their teens, but they should teach them about sex and toys like a remote vibrator which they can use to explore their sexuality.

 - Teach your child the reach of electronic communication.
 Once something is out there, it’s always out there (Google yourself and see what outdated information might be out there).
 Unlike sharing an actual photograph which must be copied multiple times and given out to others, electronic communication can be shared to hundreds—even millions—of people instantly.
 In a moment of impulsivity, that photo can reach the entire school.